 By far the most unique and fun option for accommodation at Surfyy Beach is the Camping Car.
 You will stay in either a caravan or cabin, and it is a unique accommodation experience.
 Another great option is Zio Resort.

 Unfortunately, after a lot of searching, I wasn’t able to find many options that have an online presence.
 As is often the case with Korean accommodation in smaller (or less-touristy) areas, it is hard to find sites without searching in Korean.
-I have included a map with some accommodation below, but please note, that is far from all of the places available.
-If you want more options either try searching in Korean (or finding someone who can speak Korean), or visit and try checking-in physically.

 Visiting Surfyy Beach was an amazing experience.
 Not only because I haven’t seen the ocean since I came back from Jeju, but also because Surfyy has a great setup on the beach at Hajodae.
 The provided facilities and the seating areas make Surfyy unique from the other beach locations in Korea.